apache/storm/docs/storm-sql.md

 ## Plugging in External Data Sources

-Users plug in external data sources through implementing the `ISqlTridentDataSource` interface and registers them using the mechanisms of Java's service loader.
+Users plug in external data sources through implementing the `ISqlStreamsDataSource` interface and registers them using the mechanisms of Java's service loader.
 The external data source will be chosen based on the scheme of the URI of the tables.
 Please refer to the implementation of `storm-sql-kafka` for more details.

 ## Specifying User Defined Function (UDF)

-Users can define user defined function (scalar or aggregate) using `CREATE FUNCTION` statement.
+Users can define user defined function (scalar) using `CREATE FUNCTION` statement.
 For example, the following statement defines `MYPLUS` function which uses `org.apache.storm.sql.TestUtils$MyPlus` class.

 ```